ianthehenry/effing.js/README.md

 - function equivalents for operators: `[1, 2, 3].reduce(f.add)`
 - partial application for operators: `[-3, 4, 2].filter(f.gt(0))`

-# Functionoids
+# Function conversion

-The following things are coerced into functions by `effing.js`:

-- `null` becomes a no-op function
+`effing.js` exposes a function, generally referred to as `f`, which performs the following transformations:

-- `undefined` becomes a no-op function
+- `f()`, `f(null)`, and `f(undefined)` returns a no-op function
-- `[fn, args...]` becomes a partially applied function
+- `f(fn, args...)` returns a partially applied function
-- `[context, method, args...]` becomes a partially applied function with a bound context
+- `f(context, method, args...)` returns a partially applied function with a bound context
-- `[context, 'methodName', args...]` becomes a partially applied function with a bound context by looking up the specified key on the context
+- `f(context, 'methodName', args...)` returns a partially applied function with a bound context by looking up the specified key on the context

-Anywhere `effing.js` expects a function argument, it will be happy with a functionoid instead.

-Note that the `[context, ...]` functionoids don't allow `Function`s to be used as contexts. `effing.js` can't read your mind.
+Note that the context-binding forms do not allow `Function`s to be passed as the context. `effing.js` can't read your mind.

-# Functionoid conversion

-`effing.js` exports a function, usually called `f`, that will convert functionoids into normal functions.

-When called with one argument, it follows the rules above.
-When called with no arguments, it returns a no-op function.
-When called with more than one argument, it behaves as if it were invoked with the arguments in a list.

-So `f(fn, arg)` produces a partially applied function, for example, as if you had called `f([fn, arg])`.

 # Operators